parminder-thindal-moj/gone-phishin-xgov-hackathon/README.md

 2. Create a container service on AWS
 3. Push your image onto the container service

-Note, the following may need tweaking on your machine
+Note, the following may need tweaking on your machine (you'll of course need AWS CLI)
 ```
 cd flask_app
 docker build -t flask-container .